chenxu0602/TSMomentum/README.md

 Trade the second front contracts.

 # Results Analysis
-The graph CumPnL_Prod.png shows the cumulative returns of each product.
+The graph CumPnL_Prod.png shows the cumulative returns of each product while PnL_Prod.csv is the return time series.
+The annualized return is CD: 0.3%, C: 0.5%, S: 5.8%, ATW: 5.2%, 5.5%, PA: 7.4%, SB: 8.4%, PL: 2.8%, GC: 1.5%, CL: 4.6%, A: 1.7%
+and TU: 0.4%.
+The currency (CD, AD) and fixed income (TU) returns are low because their low volatility.
+This indicates the equal weight method is not optimal and they should be tilted to higher weights.

+The correlation matrix is in corr.csv.
+In the whole period time range, there doesn't seem to be any significant correlation among the products.